bunnydeviloper/cs10/Udacity/6-web-tool-automation/018-prevent-disasters.md

 * `eslint --init`: click through the options and select

 ### Unit testing in gulp
+* unit tests are essentially JavaScript functions that pragmatically test an API or aspect of your project

 ### Unit testing in gulp
 ### What's next?
 ### Continuous integration